-Best of all, real estate investors who find an agent through Clever can easily take advantage of Nevada's buyer rebate opportunities.
-You can get up to 0.5% cash back at closing — which you can to fix up your new rental property or even to splurge on the Strip.
+Best of all, real estate investors who find an agent through Clever can easily take advantage of Nevada’s buyer rebate opportunities.
+You can get cash back at closing — which you can to fix up your new rental property or even to splurge on the Strip.

 🙌 The Easiest Way to Get Cash Back After Closing!

 Did you know 42 states and Washington D.C. allow cash rebates for home buyers?
 Our friends at Clever can match you with trusted local real estate agents and help you get cash back.
 You can spend your money any way you’d like — no questions asked.

 What is the best place to buy rental property in Nevada?